eclipse/steady/docs/public/content/user/manuals/setup.md

 Possible values:

 - `all`: All un-assessed vulnerabilities will be ignored
-- `known` (default): Only un-assessed vulnerabilities in archives with a well-known digest will be ignored (those archives that exist in a public package repository such as Maven Central)
+- `known`: Only un-assessed vulnerabilities in archives with a well-known digest will be ignored (those archives that exist in a public package repository such as Maven Central)
-- `off`: Never ignore
+- `off` (default): Never ignore

 ## Setup